-Here’s the rundown on how to get out—and stay out—of collections.
+Here’s the rundown on how to get student loans out of collections, and stay out.

-If your loan is in default, which includes collections, there are a ton of potential consequences.
-And several of them can cause real financial pain.
+If your student loan is in collections, there are a ton of potential consequences — and several of them can cause real financial pain.

-If these fees aren’t bad enough, it doesn’t end there.
-As long as your loans remain in default, FinAid says the following can also happen:
+And if these fees aren’t bad enough, it doesn’t end there.
+As long as your loans remain in default, the following can also happen:

 - Wages can be garnished and income tax refunds can be taken to repay debt.

-- You can become ineligible for federal financial aid (which continues until you’ve made 6 on-time monthly payments).
+- You can become ineligible for federal financial aid.

 - You can become ineligible for a deferment on loans.